colorjs/color-space/docs/formula-verification.md

 Appearance models (CIECAM02/CAM16 + variants, ZCAM, Hellwig2022, HCT) are validated under the library's exact declared viewing conditions; the conditions are named in each entry's `src` so the number is reproducible.

-One entry is pinned by provenance rather than an external oracle: **coloroid** (Nemcsics 1980, *Color Res.
-Appl.* 5(2):113–120, [doi:10.1002/col.5080050214](https://doi.org/10.1002/col.5080050214)) — the paper is paywalled and no other library implements the space; its value is held by formula self-consistency (V = 10√Y exact, forward/inverse agreement to 5 decimals).
-See Known Limitations.
+**Coloroid** is pinned to Nemcsics's published A=70, T=70, V=60 example (Nemcsics 1980, *Color Res.
+Appl.* 5(2):113–120, [doi:10.1002/col.5080050214](https://doi.org/10.1002/col.5080050214)).
+No compared JavaScript library implements it, so its corrected limit-color table and fractional-grade interpolation are also guarded by exact ATV↔xyY round-trips and the defining V = 10√Y invariant.

 ### Reference-link audit